climateinteractive/enroads-guide/docs/guide/background.rst

 Energy demand falls if energy prices rise, and demand increases if prices fall.
 The first is evident when carbon prices increase.
 The second, when zero-carbon energy such as renewables or new technology are either subsidized or experience a breakthrough in cost improvement.
 This is often called the ‘rebound effect’ or the Jevons paradox.

+While subsidizing low carbon energy supplies such as Renewables, watch Final Energy Consumption increase.
+Inexpensive wind and solar spreading around the world decreases overall energy prices and boosts energy demand up:

 |image22|

-While subsidizing low carbon energy supplies such as Renewables, watch Final Energy Consumption increase.
-Inexpensive wind and solar spreading around the world decreases overall energy prices and boosts energy demand up.
+While increasing carbon price, watch Final Energy Consumption decrease.
+If you want to see an intermediate variable, look at the "Cost of Energy" graph – costs increase so demand decreases:

 |image23|

-While increasing carbon price, watch Final Energy Consumption decrease.
-If you want to see an intermediate variable, look at the "Cost of Energy" graph – costs increase so demand decreases.

 Success builds success
 ----------------------